The Music Modernization Act

 Pre-1972 Recordings

-Title II, among other things, brings pre-1972 sound recordings partially into the federal copyright system.
-The legislation created a new chapter 14 to title 17 of the United States Code, which, among other things, extends remedies for copyright infringement to owners of sound recordings fixed before February 15, 1972...
+Title II brings pre-1972 sound recordings partially into the federal copyright system and provides federal remedies for unauthorized use of sound recordings fixed before February 15, 1972.

 Title III—Allocation for Music Producers Act